project-chip/matter.js/packages/matter-node.js/README_EXAMPLES.md

 ### Start a Matter Composed Device

+> The code for this example is in [src/examples/ComposedDeviceNode.ts](./src/examples/ComposedDeviceNode.ts).

 A composed device is one device with multiple different device types combined.
 This is useful for devices that have multiple functions, e.g. a light bulb with a temperature sensor.

 The parameters are like with the bridge but with an added "-type light/socket" parameter to define the type of the composed device itself.